-Prepared on August 26, 2016 for the six months ended June 30, 2016 ("Q2 2016"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
-This MD&A should be read in conjunction with the accompanying audited financial statements for the years ended December 31, 2015 and 2014 and the related notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+Prepared on November 21, 2016 for the nine months ended September 30, 2016 ("Q3 2016"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
+This MD&A should be read in conjunction with the accompanying unaudited condensed interim financial statements of Roughrider, and the related notes thereto for the quarter ended September 30, 2016, as well as the audited financial statements for the years ended December 31, 2015 and 2014 and the related notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS").